-If you’re taking a class on the Messiah College campus for the first time this fall, you’ll need to attend our orientation session for new dual enrollment students on Friday, August 21st.
+Students who are taking a class on the Messiah College campus for the first time in the spring of 2016 will need to attend our orientation session for new dual enrollment students on Tuesday, January 26th.
 We’ll cover the items listed below (and more); additional details will be emailed to all new students in early January.

 1. Get a parking permit

 If you’re taking a class on campus, you’ll need a parking permit.
 In order to obtain your permit, please fill out this form and bring it with you to the orientation session in August.
 Please note clearly on the form that you are a "dual-enrolled student" so that there will be no cost for the permit.
 Without noting this, you will be assessed a fee.

 We’ll have campus tours available to help you find your classroom, but you can also locate it on the Campus Map.
 The buildings and parking lots are clearly marked so that you can figure out the best way to get to your class from your parking spot.

 A representative from the Card Services Office will be available to take your picture and provide you with an ID card.
 This ID card is very important at Messiah for a variety of things.
 If a conflict prevents you from attending the orientation session, you’ll want to visit the Card Services Office the first week of class.
 Their office is located on the second floor of Eisenhower Campus Center and is open from 8 a.m.-4 p.m., Mon.-Fri.

 4. Purchase textbooks